WilliamCTurner/JurrasicRP/README.md

 # JurrasicRP
-Garrys Mod Gamemode about dinosaurs coming back to life, roleplay and see the realistic Dinosaurs, this gamemode was based on the movie Jurassic Park
+Garrys Mod Gamemode about dinosaurs coming back to life and once again see them in gmod, this gamemode was made in nutscript